zhengqili/MegaDepth/README.md

 # MegaDepth: Learning Single-View Depth Prediction from Internet Photos

+This is a code of the algorithm described in "MegaDepth: Learning Single-View Depth Prediction from Internet Photos, Z. Li and N. Snavely, CVPR 2018".
+The code skeleton is based on "https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix".
+If you use our code or models for academic purposes, please consider citing:

+    @inproceedings{MDLi18,
+	  	title={MegaDepth: Learning Single-View Depth Prediction from Internet Photos}, author={Zhengqi Li and Noah Snavely},
+	  	booktitle={Computer Vision and Pattern Recognition (CVPR)},
+	  	year={2018}
+	}

 #### Examples of single-view depth predictions on the photos we randomly downloaded from Internet:

 <img src="https://github.com/lixx2938/MegaDepth/blob/master/demo.jpg" width="300"/> <img src="https://github.com/lixx2938/MegaDepth/blob/master/demo.png" width="300"/>